Muad0510/The-Boardwalk-RP-Wiki/docs/source/index.rst

 .. note::
   This is a community project and as such, is constantly evolving.
 We do our best to keep all information up to date, but we are only human.

   Spot an error?
 Couldn't find something?
-Want to expand on an existing page?&#x20;
+Want to expand on an existing page?

-  'Become and editor <https://app.gitbook.com/invite/wDw4bNwiQcZlAQueDBzP/jYT3GLi7Uk9FV7pyVUBw>'_ and help out!
+  `Become and editor <https://app.gitbook.com/invite/wDw4bNwiQcZlAQueDBzP/jYT3GLi7Uk9FV7pyVUBw>`_ and help out!
 Submit your changes or additions and we'll review it when time allows.

 Boardwalk RP is a unique roleplaying server that transports you to the 1980's.